ramazancetinkaya/simple-todolist/README.md

 A minimalist, responsive, and feature-rich To-Do List web application built with HTML, CSS, and Vanilla JavaScript.
 This application includes input validation, dynamic priority management, undo functionality for deletions, and a modern, clean UI that works seamlessly on all devices.

+### 🌟 Star this Repository!

+Hi there!
+We're thrilled that you stopped by to check out our project.
+This repository is a labor of love, built with passion, creativity, and plenty of late-night coding sessions.
+We truly believe in what we're creating, and we hope you'll enjoy using it as much as we enjoyed building it.

+If our project adds value to your day or if you’re simply a fan of cool, open-source software, please consider giving it a star ⭐.
+Your support inspires us to keep pushing forward!

 ---

 ## Table of Contents